 - Runway Shoulders When evaluating runway designs standards in Chapter 4, it was determined that Runway 5/23 does not meet the 25-foot shoulder requirement, with the current shoulders measuring zero to 15 feet.
 It is recommended that pavement be added to both sides of the runway to meet the 25-foot requirement. - Runway Safety Area (RSA) The Runway 5/23 RSA width contains a drainage structure located near the intersection with Taxiway 'A'.
 Furthermore, portions of the RSA do not meet the transverse grading requirements.
 Per FAA design criteria, transverse grades should be -1.5 percent to -3.0 percent away from the runway shoulder edge and beyond the runway ends; however, the existing grades are 0.7 percent to 2.0 percent.
 It is recommended these areas be graded to meet FAA design criteria and that the RSA is widened where necessary. - Runway Object Free Area (ROFA) The ROFA design standard for Runway Design Code (RDC) III and IV is 800 feet wide, centered about the runway centerline, and extends 1,000 feet beyond each runway end.
 Currently, the Runway 5/23 ROFA contains portions of the glideslope shelter and antenna.
-To address this condition, it is recommended that the glideslope shelter and antenna be relocated if feasible.
-If future relocation is not feasible, based on potential costs or airfield infrastructure design requirements that impact the potential for relocation, the Airport should seek an FAA Modification of Standards (MOS). - Runway Blast Pads Conformance to FAA design criteria requires that 200-foot wide by 200-foot length blast pads be placed symmetrically at the end of each RDC IV runway.
+To address this condition, these facilities could be relocated, or the Airport could seek an FAA Modification of Standards (MOS). - Runway Blast Pads Conformance to FAA design criteria requires that 200-foot wide by 200-foot length blast pads be placed symmetrically at the end of each RDC IV runway.
 At present, the blast pads on each runway end have a deficient width of only 150 feet.
-It is recommended that the blast pads be widened to meet the design criteria.
+The blast pads could be widened, or the Airport could seek an FAA MOS.